What are Carer Support Hubs?

 You told us that you wanted much stronger local support for carers.
 It is our job to use the £200,000 BIG Lottery Fund to provide a grassroots service run by carers for carers, to best meet your needs.
 The hubs are one-stop shop where you can find information about what is happening in your local area, get advice, support and make friends.

-We now have 12 hubs running in Bishop’s Stortford, Buntingford, Chorleywood, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, St Albans, Stevenage, Ware, Watford and Welwyn Garden City.
-Another Hub is planned to open in Berkhamsted by March 2018.
+We now have 13 hubs running in Berkhamsted, Bishop’s Stortford, Buntingford, Chorleywood, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, St Albans, Stevenage, Ware, Watford and Welwyn Garden City.

 Our hubs are groups run by volunteers or carers for carers and focus on offering emotional and practical support.
 Most groups meet once a month and offer activities include a programme of speakers and time to talk.
 Carers can book 1:1 appointments with a Carers in Hertfordshire Carer Support Advisor at some meetings to plan their caring role.

-In addition to our Carer Support Hub groups many areas will have Peer Led Carer Groups and you can find out about all these here - pdf Hubs and Peer Led List 2018 (347 KB) .
+In addition to our Carer Support Hub groups many areas will have Peer Led Carer Groups, for example there is a Carers' Camera Club, a Stitch and Knit group, plus support groups in areas such as Borehamwood and Bushey.
+You can find out about all these here - pdf Hubs and Peer Led List 2018 (347 KB) .

 There are some evening groups - one in Hemel Hempstead that meets on the second Thursday of every other month at Greenhills Day Service, Tenzing Road, Hemel Hempstead, from 7pm - 8.30pm and another in Hatfield at the Tesco Extra (Community Room) on the second Wednesday of each month from 7.30pm - 9pm.